-The experience of teaching his wife how to play chess had seemed rather trivial to Kenneth at first, not unlike their entire marriage.
-He had never been an avid chess player and, frankly, wasn’t terribly interested in the game himself.
-However, helping his wife learn a new skill previously unavailable to her was a ritual he had performed many times before and that he greatly enjoyed, and chess had seemed like the perfect candidate considering their respective backgrounds; a fun little re-enactment of their positions in life on this black and white checkered game board.
+At first, the experience of teaching his wife how to play chess had seemed rather trivial to Kenneth, not unlike their entire marriage.
+He had never been an avid chess player and, frankly, neither ever been terribly interested in the game himself.
+However, helping his wife learn a new skill previously unavailable to her was a ritual he had performed many times before and which he greatly enjoyed, and chess had given the impression of being a perfect candidate considering their respective backgrounds; a fun little re-enactment of their positions in life on this black and white checkered game board.

 He had not expected that after the initial tutoring session, he would not once win against her.

-Janice was not a complicated woman by any stretch of the imagination, and really that was what he liked about her.
-Kenneth’s parents had, to this day, trouble warming up to her, and had made it known that they had expected their son to marry someone of status; not of similar or comparable status necessarily, but of status, period.
+Janice was not a complicated woman by any stretch of the imagination, and really that was what Kenneth liked about her.
+His parents had, to this day, trouble warming up to her, and had made it known that they had expected their son to marry someone of status; not of similar or comparable status necessarily, but of status, period.
 A woman for whom ‘status’ was an apt use of the word.
 An heiress, ideally, a businesswoman if need be, maybe a scientist if he enjoyed that social circle.
-Some of his college friends had married artsy types when they had wanted to express some willingness to experiment, and Kenneth himself had briefly been engaged to a lawyer; however, her social mobility – daughter of car insurance salesman in a former boom town – had already upset his parents quite a bit as well.
+Some of his college friends had married artsy types for a while or, on occasion, permanently, when they had wanted to express some willingness to experiment, and Kenneth himself had briefly been engaged to a lawyer; however, her social mobility – daughter of car insurance salesman in a former boom town – had already upset his parents quite a bit as well.
 Still, a kindergarden teacher had been a step further into the wrong direction.
-But now she was his wife and had stopped being a kindergarden teacher and they put up with her uneducated table etiquette and unwillingness to not show up to social events that did not require her presence.
+But now she was his wife and had stopped being a kindergarden teacher and Kenneth's parents put up with her uneducated table etiquette and unwillingness to not show up to social events that did not require her presence.

 Kenneth loved her.
-He loved that she had been a kindergarden teacher and had no ambitions to ever rise above that.
+He loved that she had been a kindergarden teacher and voiced no ambitions to ever rise above that.
 He had given her the financial security to earn a degree in whichever field she pleased, and knew she’d never even mention that option, not even in passing, as a quick aside, an idea at best stored in short-term memory.
 He loved that she only read books he recommended to her – quite unenthusiastically and quickly, but always retaining vital information to have adequate discussions about them afterwards, sometimes in such detail that her fastidious quotations betrayed how little she had processed the information given to her – and that her interest in music was equally undistinguished.
 That her palate was unsophisticated, her fashion sense cheap and her physical features not exactly homely, but practical.
 She was of practical, presentable beauty, but not a beauty out of anyone’s control.
 And most of all Kenneth loved that Janice left all decisions, big or small, to him.
 What would they eat?
 How would they spend their day?
 Their weekend?
 Their honeymoon?
 Their life?
-She let him be the writer of their very own curious romance novel that, in all of its mathematical precison, was perceived by all of their peers as strangely perfect.
+She, undeterred and passionless, drove the car in whichever direction Kenneth suggested, metaphorically and otherwise, and cooked a fun and average meal afterwards.
+She let him be the writer of their very own curious romance novel that, in all of its mathematical precison, was perceived by most of their peers as strangely perfect.

 Janice did not seem naive.
 Rather, she appeared very willing to not have to call the shots, to not be bothered with life itself.
 Her being languid was entirely her own doing, a consummate expression of her personality, and so, while this peculiar union had struck everybody as odd, even horrific to some cynics, it had also manifested itself in the minds of all friends and family as incredibly aspirational.
 Kenneth and Janice had found each other by him actively choosing her and by her letting that happen.

-“What do you mean?”, she asked in a tone devoid of naiveté, but still honest.
+“What do you mean?”, she had replied in a friendly tone devoid of naiveté.

 “I thought you hate this.”